Colors for Skin Tone: Ultimate Guide

 Lastly, don't forget how tech, like facial recognition, often trips over different skin tones.
 This is more than annoying; it can lead to serious stuff, like wrongful accusations.
 This is a wake-up call for tech to step up and work for everyone, regardless of skin color.

-Warm, Cool, And Neutral Skin Tones
+Warm, Cool, and Neutral Skin Tones

 If you're in the warm undertone club, your skin might show off yellow, golden, or peachy shades, and your veins could lean towards green.
 Switching over to cool undertones, they're often tinged with pink, red, or blue, with veins popping up blue or purple.
 Then, for the neutrals, these lucky folks can swing just about any color.